Vietnam: 1965–1975

-Vietnam: 1965–1975 is a complex military and political board wargame that simulates the last decade of the Vietnam War.
+Vietnam: 1965–1975 is a detailed military and political board wargame that simulates the last decade of the Vietnam War.
 Published by Victory Games in 1984 less than a decade after the end of the war, the game faced criticism from some American observers for capitalizing on a topic that was still painful to many Americans.
+As a game it has received positive reviews and was back in print as of 2022 as a second edition by GMT Games.

 Description

 Vietnam: 1965–1975 is a two-player board wargame in which one player controls American and South Vietnamese forces, while the other controls North Vietnamese and Vietcong forces.
 As the Washington Post noted, the game has both military and political objectives.